Gigabite1277/Turbo-Grafx-Archive/README.md

 ### Design Choices

 #### Fonts
-  * The chosen primary font is  -------------- with the chosen font colour being black.
+  * The chosen primary font is Arial with the chosen font colour being black.
-  * The chosen secodary font is -------------- with the chosen font colour being black.
+  * The chosen secondary font is Lucida Sans with the chosen font colour being black.

 Icons